jon-jacky/Piety/editors/edsel.md

 Sometimes you want to perform an operation on the entire paragraph that contains dot: all the lines up to the nearest preceding empty line, and down to the nearest following empty line.
-Or, if the current line is empty, you want to opeerate on the preceding paragraph.
+Or, if the current line is empty, you want to operate on the preceding paragraph.

 It is not necessary to set the mark to operate on the current paragraph.
 The  *]* address range indicates the current paragraph, even when there is